aurelius-in/test/aiQ&A.md

 ### State Weights
-**Q:** Need for PM review on state weights.
+#### Need for PM review on state weights.

-**A:** The concept of assigning weights to the state feature in our model is an initiative to capture geographical variations in risk assessment.
+###### The concept of assigning weights to the state feature in our model is an initiative to capture geographical variations in risk assessment.
 This approach acknowledges that healthcare claims and risks can vary significantly across different states due to various factors.
 Here's a detailed scientific perspective on this approach:

 1. **Geographical Variability in Healthcare Claims:**
    - **State-Specific Factors:** Different states have unique healthcare policies, demographic profiles, prevalence of certain diseases, and healthcare provider practices.
 These factors can influence the risk profile of healthcare claims.